thanhvodev/Socket-programming/README.md

 # Socket-programming
-An assignment for 'Computer Networks'
+An assignment for 'Computer Networks' about sending movie(.Mjpeg extension) from server to client.